8 Workouts With A Curl Bar

 How To Work The Chest With a Curl Bar

-A Curl bar – often called the EZ Curl bar – is a common gym equipment that looks like a “W.” elongate.
+A Curl bar – often called the EZ Curl bar – is a common gym equipment that looks like a “W”.
 Usually about 4 feet long and weighing between 25 and 30 pounds, it is designed to relieve your wrists while doing some weighting exercises such as, well, curls.

-The curling bar, also known as the EZ- Curl bar or EZ bar, is designed to make your wrists better placed to flex your arms.
-The bar is curved in the middle, allowing your hands to move closer or farther, depending on how you grip the bar.
-Even if the bar was not designed with your chest in mind, you can do a barbell exercise with a curling bar, including Chest workout such as the bench press.
+The curling EZ, also known as the EZ- Curl bar or EZ bar, is designed to make your wrists better placed to flex your arms.
+The EZ is curved in the middle, allowing your hands to move close, depending on how you grip the bar.
+Even if the EZ was not designed with your chest in mind, you can do a barbell exercise with a curling bar, including Chest workout such as the bench press.

-The angles of the bar also allow the wrists to adapt to the bending of the elbow.
+The angles of the EZ also allow the wrists to adapt to the bending of the elbow.
 Intended for two-handed exercises, the flex bar can be interchanged with conventional dumbbells for most exercises, including many presses.
-The real test of whether a flex bar is appropriate for a given exercise is what you feel for your wrists.
+The real test of whether an EZ is appropriate for a given exercise is what you feel for your wrists.

-The flex bar is ideal for exercises that target smaller muscle groups, such as triceps and biceps, typically used with lighter weights than larger muscles, such as the major pectoralis.
+The EZ is ideal for exercises that target smaller muscle groups, such as triceps and biceps, typically used with lighter weights than larger muscles, such as the major pectoralis.
 However, curl bars can be very useful in a number of chest exercises, as shown below.

 Close the chest press

 Lie on a flat bench.
-Grasp the bar approximately shoulder width apart and lift it straight up over you, arms outstretched.
-If the cutter bar does not belong in a rack, you will need an observer to help you.
-Inhale and slowly lower the bar until you feel it touch the center of your chest.
+Grasp the EZ approximately shoulder-width apart and lift it straight up over you, arms outstretched.
+Inhale and slowly lower the EZ until you feel it touch the centre of your chest.
 Unlike a normal bench press, you will keep your elbows close to your torso.
-After a pause, return the bar to the starting position.
+After a pause, return the EZ to the starting position.

-With a slow and deliberate movement, roll the bars outward as if you are flying in this position lying on your back or in front.
-When you have moved the bars to the maximum width possible, re-enter them.
+With a slow and deliberate movement, roll the EZ outward as if you are flying in this position lying on your back or in front.
+When you have moved the EZ’S to the maximum width possible, re-enter them.
 Inhale outside and exhale inside.

 To work the muscles of the chest